evershopcommerce/evershop/README.md

 # NodejsCart
-An E-Commerce flatform using Nodejs.
+An E-Commerce platform using Nodejs.

 # Tech stack
 - NodeJS.